nest/nest-simulator/doc/guides/connection_management.rst

 rule, or a dictionary containing a rule specification.
 Only connection rules requiring no parameters can be given as strings, for all other rules, a dictionary specifying the rule and its parameters is required.
-Examples for such parameters might be in- or out-degrees, or a probability for establishing a connection.
+Examples for such parameters might be in- and out-degrees, or the probability for establishing a connection.

 all-to-all
 ~~~~~~~~~~